-Load Dump ratings are determined to aid the PJM and member operators in identifying the speed necessary to relieve overloads.
+Load Dump ratings are determined to aid the PJM and membersystem operators in identifying the speed necessary to relieve overloads.
 Operation at a Load Dump rating should not result in any facility tripping when actually loaded at that value for at least 15 minutes.
 For a facility loading to approach the Load Dump rating, either multiple contingencies must have occurred or the system had been operated beyond first contingency limits.

-PJM dispatchers must return actual flows below the Short Term Emergency rating within 15 minutes and below Load Dump rating within 5 minutes, as indicated in the tables below.
+PJM dispatchers must return actual flows below the Short Term Emergency ratings within 15 minutes and below Load Dump ratings within 5 minutes, as indicated in the tables below.

-2.1.1.1 Ambient Condition: Temperature Set
+2.1.1.1 Ambient Condition: Temperature SetTemperature Ratings

-Eight ambient temperatures are used with a set for the night period and a set for the day period; thus, 16 Rating Sets are provided within a Lookup Table for each Monitored Transmission Facility.
-Ambient temperatures of 95°, 86°, 77°, 68°, 59°, 50°, 41°, and 32°F for both day and night periods are collated to constitute the 16 potential Temp Set selections.
-All Transmission Owners' and the PJM RTO's contingency analysis must be able to reflect the appropriate normal and emergency ratings and allow override where necessary to ensure the appropriate Transmission Facility Ratings are used for system operation.
-With a minimum of two Temp Set selections required daily (day/night), the Transmission Owner and the PJM RTO contingency analysis use these Ambient Conditions for monitoring actual and contingency performance.
-All temperatures associated with PJM Transmission Facility Ratings framework Lookup Tables are associated with degrees Fahrenheit.
+Eight ambient temperatures are used with a set for the night period and a set for the day period; thus, 16 Rating Setssets of three ratings are provided within a Lookup Table for each Monitored Transmission Facility.
+Ambient temperatures of 95°, 86°, 77°, 68°, 59°, 50°, 41°, and 32°F for both day and night periods are collated to constitute the 16 potential Temp Setrating set selections.
+All Transmission Owners' and the PJM RTO's contingencysecurity analysis programs must be able to reflect the appropriate normal and emergency ratingshandle all 16 sets and allow override where necessary to ensure operating personnel to select the appropriate Transmission Facility Ratings are rating set to be used for system operation.
+With a minimum of two Temp Setset selections required daily (day/night), the Transmission Owner and the PJM RTO contingencysecurity analysis programs use these Ambient Conditions 16 ambient temperature rating sets for monitoring actual and contingency performance overloads.
+All temperatures associated with PJM Transmission Facility Ratings framework Lookup Tables the ambient temperature rating data sets are associated within degrees Fahrenheit.

-The PJM RTO dispatcher selects the appropriate Temp Set related to each TO SCADA Zone, using the system weather forecasts.
+The PJM RTO dispatcher selects the appropriate Temp Set related to each TO SCADA

+Zoneambient temperature rating sets, using the system weather forecasts.
 The PJM RTO dispatcher performs the following actions: